 - service delivery models

-- diagnoses
+- diagnoses and occupational performance challenges

 - assessments

 - ages and life stages

 Timely Completion

 All fieldwork experiences must be completed within 18 months of completion of didactic courses.
 Alterations to this timeline must be reviewed by the Fieldwork Review Committee and approved by the Occupational Therapy Department Chair.